-Place: Hyderabad Date: 18 May 2024 Annexure B to the Independent Auditors' report on the financial statements of RAINBOW SPECIALITY HOSPITALS PRIVATE LIMITED for the period ended 31 March 2024.
+Place: Hyderabad Date: 23 May 2025 Annexure B to the Independent Auditors' report on the financial statements of RAINBOW SPECIALITY HOSPITALS PRIVATE LIMITED for the period ended 31 March 2025.

-Report on the Internal Financial Controls with reference to the aforesaid financial statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 (Referred to in paragraph (f) under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)
+Report on the Internal Financial Controls with reference to the aforesaid financial statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013

-We have audited the internal financial controls with reference to financial statements of RAINBOW SPECIALITY HOSPITALS PRIVATE LIMITED ("the Company") as of 31 March 2024 in conjunction with our audit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls with reference to financial statements of RAINBOW SPECIALITY HOSPITALS PRIVATE LIMITED ("the Company") as of 31 March 2025 in conjunction with our audit of the financial statements of the Company for the year ended on that date.